LondheShubham153/tws-e-commerce-app/sonarqubesetup.md

-# SONARQUBE & POSTGRESQL SETUP FOR INCLUSING SONAR SCANNING IN YOUR JENKINS PIPELINE
+# SONARQUBE & POSTGRESQL SETUP FOR INCLUDING SONAR SCANNING IN YOUR JENKINS PIPELINE

 ## PostgreSQL Setup for SonarQube on your Jenkins Server.
-You need to install sonar scanner plugin and configure it Jenkins UI.
-The following steps to be performed on the server.

 Follow the steps below to set up a PostgreSQL database for SonarQube.